Right Arrow

 Scenario: A worker bypasses lockout/tagout to quickly clear a jam in a press, believing they “know the machine.”
 Seconds later, a moving part crushes their hand.

-Root Causes & Impact: Caught-in and crush injuries account for 28% of all incidents in metal manufacturing (Source: U.S. Bureau of Labor Statistics, 2025).
-The primary drivers?
-Failure to follow lockout/tagout (LOTO), bypassed guards, and complacency—often among experienced staff.
-Over 70% of amputations involve fingers, typically when hands enter pinch points.
-The impact is devastating: amputations, crushed limbs, life-altering trauma.
+Root Causes & Impact: Caught-in and crush incidents are a leading cause of serious harm in metal manufacturing.
+The primary drivers are failure to follow lockout/tagout (LOTO), bypassed guards, and complacency—often among experienced staff.
+Many incidents involve hands entering pinch points, leading to serious outcomes like amputations, crushed limbs, and permanent impairments.

-How video intelligence helps: AI cameras spot when guards are missing or workers enter danger zones.
-Real-time alerts flag unauthorized access to active machinery or when LOTO procedures aren’t followed.
-Video review gives safety managers the full story, driving targeted retraining and engineering fixes.
+How video intelligence assists: AI cameras detect when workers enter designated danger zones around machinery.
+Timely alerts can flag unauthorized access, helping to enforce safety protocols like LOTO.
+Video review provides safety managers with complete context, driving targeted retraining and engineering fixes.

 Burns (Thermal/Hot Work)